-Volunteers: Many of volunteers are needed to make camp a success, so please consider volunteering.
+Volunteers: Many volunteers are needed to make camp a success, so please consider volunteering.
 Adult volunteers can also register their non-Scouting children ages 3-5 (potty trained).
 Scouts in troops, crews and ships ages 11-17 can register as volunteers.
-A registered parent/guardian must be onsite at all times when tot-lots and Tigers are at camp.
-Each pack must have a minimum of one adult registered for every three youth registered.
+A registered parent/guardian must be onsite at all times when tot-lots and Tigers (going into 1st grade) are at camp.
+Each pack must have a minimum of one adult registered for every three youth (5th grade and under) registered.

 Youth registration requirements: